dbmdz/solr-ocrhighlighting/docs/indexing.md

 !!! note "Performance"
     When using external files for highlighting, the performance depends almost exclusively on how fast the underlying storage is able to perform random I/O. This is why **using flash storage for the documents is highly recommended**.

     Another option to increase highlighting performance is to **switch from UTF8 to ASCII** (with XML-escaped Unicode codepoints) for the encoding of the OCR files.
 This requires less CPU during decoding, since we don't have to take multi-byte sequences into account.
+To signal to the plugin that a given source path is encoded in ASCII, include the `{ascii}` string after the path, e.g. `/mnt/data/ocrdoc.xml{ascii}[31337:41337]`.

 How the source pointers are structured depends on how your actual OCR files on disk map to documents in the Solr index.

 !!! caution "Encoding"
-    The files pointed at by the source pointers **need to be UTF-8 encoded**.
+    The files pointed at by the source pointers **need to be UTF-8 or ASCII encoded**.
 Other encodings will lead to unexpected errors and weird behaviour, so make sure that the files are in the correct encoding before you index them.

 ## One file per Solr document (`1:1`)